Analog television: NTSC and PAL systems

 Due to the nature of the quadrature amplitude modulation process that created the chrominance signal, at certain times, the signal represents only the U signal, and 70 nanoseconds (NTSC) later, it represents only the V signal.
 About 70 nanoseconds later still, -U, and another 70 nanoseconds, -V. So to extract U, a synchronous demodulator is utilized, which uses the subcarrier to briefly gate the chroma every 280 nanoseconds, so that the output is only a train of discrete pulses, each having an amplitude that is the same as the original U signal at the corresponding time.
 In effect, these pulses are discrete-time analog samples of the U signal.
 The pulses are then low-pass filtered so that the original analog continuous-time U signal is recovered.
 For V, a 90-degree shifted subcarrier briefly gates the chroma signal every 280 nanoseconds, and the rest of the process is identical to that used for the U signal.

 Gating at any other time than those times mentioned above will yield an additive mixture of any two of U, V, -U, or -V. One of these off-axis (that is, of the U and V axis) gating methods is called I/Q demodulation.
 Another much more popular off-axis scheme was the X/Z demodulation system.
 Further matrixing recovered the original U and V signals.
 This scheme was actually the most popular demodulator scheme throughout the 1960s.

 The above process uses the subcarrier.
 But as previously mentioned, it was deleted before transmission, and only the chroma is transmitted.
 Therefore, the receiver must reconstitute the subcarrier.
-For this purpose, a short burst of the subcarrier, known as the colorburst, is transmitted during the back porch (re-trace blanking period) of each scan line.
+For this purpose, a short burst of the subcarrier, known as the color burst, is transmitted during the back porch (re-trace blanking period) of each scan line.
 A subcarrier oscillator in the receiver locks onto this signal (see phase-locked loop) to achieve a phase reference, resulting in the oscillator producing the reconstituted subcarrier.
-(Note: A second use of the colorburst in more expensive or newer receiver models is a reference to an AGC system to compensate for chroma gain imperfections in reception.)
+(Note: A second use of the color burst in more expensive or newer receiver models is a reference to an AGC system to compensate for chroma gain imperfections in reception.)